 Providing a clear and consistent message on IT security policies can be helped with UserLock’s notification system.
 Clear messaging on legal implications helps reduce the chance students inadvertently commit a crime or lash out for a perceived injustice.

 Academic institutions from around the world currently use UserLock ‘s login control and monitoring capabilities to secure their Windows Network.
-They include Camden City School District (United States), Southern Cross University (Australia), Universite de Montreal (Canda), The Chinese University of Hong Kong, University of Auckland (New Zealand), King Saud University (Saudi Arabia) and the University of Oklahoma (United States).
+They include University of Auckland (New Zealand), Albany City School District (United States) and The University of Kent (U.K.).